President Obama to call on Congress to pass paid sick leave for workers

 At the federal level, the President will also sign a presidential memorandum directing his agencies to allow federal employees to have access to at least six weeks of paid leave when a new child arrives or to care for ill family members, and propose that Congress offer six weeks of paid administrative leave as well, said Jarrett.

-The push for paid sick days and paid leave stems, in part, from last year's first-ever White House Summit on Working Families,
+The push for paid sick days and paid leave stems, in part, from last year’s first-ever White House Summit on Working Families, said Jarrett.

 “The conversation we had that day was only the beginning.
 It has carried on in the months since then around the country and the President has continued to take action to make progress for families,” she said.